-Launch of New Products
+Launch of new products

 The 2018 financial year represents the third consecutive year in which Platinum has launched new investment products that aim to broaden Platinum's investor base, with the objective of increasing inflows and fees over time.
-In addition to offering a new performance fee class under each of the eight Platinum Trust ® Funds, Platinum also launched two ASX-quoted actively-managed funds during the 2018 financial year.
-The Platinum International Fund (Quoted Managed Hedge Fund) (ASX ticker: PIXX) and Platinum Asia Fund (Quoted Managed Hedge Fund) (ASX ticker: PIXX) and Platinum Asia Fund (Quoted Managed Hedge Fund) (ASX ticker: PIXX) and Platinum Asia Fund (Quoted Managed Hedge Fund) (ASX ticker: PIXX) are feeder funds that invest primarily in the unlisted Platinum International Fund and Platinum Asia Fund respectively, thereby providing investors with access to the portfolio composition of these flagship funds with strong long-term track records, their portfolio managers and investment strategies.
-However, being quoted on the ASX, these innovative products allow investors to conveniently buy and sell units through their stockbrokers with the knowledge of a real-time indicative net asset value before placing a trade.
+In addition to offering a new performance fee class under each of the eight Platinum Trust ® Funds, Platinum also launched two ASX-quoted actively-managed funds during this financial year.
+The Platinum International Fund (Quoted Managed Hedge Fund) (ASX ticker: PIXX) and Platinum Asia Fund (Quoted Managed Hedge Fund) (ASX ticker: PAXX) are feeder funds that invest primarily in the unlisted Platinum International Fund and Platinum Asia Fund respectively, thereby providing investors with access to the portfolio composition of these flagship funds with strong long-term track records, their portfolio managers and investment strategies.
+However, being quoted on the ASX, these innovative products allow investors to conveniently buy and sell units through their stockbrokers with the knowledge of a real-time indicative net asset value unit price before placing a trade.
 We have been delighted with the level of investor support for these new funds.
 At 30 June 2018, total FUM in these quoted managed funds was \$312.5 million (post cash distribution).